ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 ```

 <center> <img src="{{ site.baseurl }}/img/boxes.png" alt="Img" style="width: 800px;"/> </center>

+__Now that you have read through the tutorial, try to clean up `bad_script.R`, which can be found in <a href="https://github.com/ourcodingclub/CC-etiquette" target="_blank">the github repository for this tutorial</a>, or tidy up one of your own scripts.__

 Our coding etiquette was developed with the help of <a href="http://adv-r.had.co.nz/Style.html" target="_blank">Hadley Whickham's R Style Guide</a>.